kenegozi/kenegozi.github.io/_posts/2007-08-16-monorail-aspview-talk-in-ivcug.markdown

 The code shown was from going-ddd branch.

 bad name btw, as the model is too simple for DDD, and I also violate it from time to time ...
-(Repository<Comment> ...)
+(Repository&lt;Comment&gt; ...)